Finding Nano: Nanotechnology & Culture in Germany

 - Schedule an interview with Professor Matthew Grayson prior to the application deadline.
 Please email Professor Grayson to schedule an interview.

 - Complete a Northwestern Summer Study Abroad Application by March 1.

-- Complete a Technical University of Munich (TUM) Application and upload it along with one copy of your resume to the "Transcript" section of the Northwestern Study Abroad Application by March 1.
+- Complete a Technical University of Munich (TUM) Application.
+Email the TUM Application and your resume to Francesca Miroballi by March 1.

 Languages: English, German

 Language Requirements:None; however, students are required to take a German language course while on the program.

 - Shared bedrooms in a hostel in the city center with other program participants and ensuite bathrooms.